^

 • burning.

-The second variant of pustular psoriasis is characterized by the appearance of pustules in foci with vulgar psoriasis or on the site of existing nodules.
-Disease with a persistent nature, leading to disability of the patient.
+The second variant of pustular psoriasis is characterized by the appearance of pustules in areas of vulgar psoriasis or at the site of existing nodules.
+The disease is persistent in nature, leading to the patient's disability.
 This is a very rare form of psoriasis.

 Pustular psoriasis is divided into two broad groups - generalized and local.
-The generalized form of psoriasis is:
+The generalized form of psoriasis includes:

 Localized forms of pustular psoriasis: